RockefellerArchiveCenter/archivematica-local/administration.md

 The development dashboard should use the ArchivesSpace development IP address, and the production dashboard should use the ArchivesSpace productin IP address.

 ### PREMIS agent
+The PREMIS agent information is used in the METS files created by Archivematica to identify the agency performing the digital preservation events.

 ### REST API